amazingasdf/Dog-Prosthetic-work/canine-prosthetics/README.md

 <!-- Vihaan: write 3-4 sentences in your own words.
 What drew you to this?
 What did you see (robotics, the lab, a specific dog) that made this feel worth building?
-This paragraph becomes essay material later — keep it honest and specific. -->
+This paragraph becomes essay material later — keep it honest and specific. --> There has always been this interest for me in how prosthetics work.
+I've seen dogs when traveling have missing limbs, and this gave me a thought, "What if I could design a cheap prosthetic limb for these dogs?".
+This was the driving thought in what I wanted to do for a project.
+Also, the curiosity of how the anatomy of different animals' legs made me think about how I could replicate that utilizing different tools.
+I wanted to put my CAD skills to the test, and learn how to design a prosthetic tool that could be adjusted based off of the different measurments of a dog.

 ## Approach